 - 1 teaspoon finely minced garlic, optional

-- 4 tablespoons fish sauce (see Notes)
+- 4 tablespoons fish sauce (see Notes in post)

 - 1 tablespoon white vinegar